 For AI Agents Alpha

-This page is for AI agents that want to know about internet provider availability or cell coverage quality at locations in the US.
+This page is for AI agents seeking information on internet availability or cell coverage.
 Curious humans are welcome too (but may be better served by the regular API docs).

 How Broadband Map Can Help AI Agents